newjersey/navigator.business.nj.gov/content/src/fundings/dep-water-bank.md

 openDate: ""
 dueDate: ""
 descriptionMd: This program provides low-cost financing for the design, construction, and implementation of projects that help protect and improve water quality, and help ensure safe and adequate drinking water.
----
+summaryDescriptionMd: >-
   This program provides low-cost financing for the design, construction, and implementation of projects that help protect and improve water quality, and help ensure safe and adequate drinking water.
 ---

-### Eligibility
+## Eligibility

 - Private entities, such as developers, can be eligible as **clean water applicants** through public conduit borrowers
 - **Drinking water applicants** can be public community water systems privately and publicly owned, and nonprofit non-community water systems (as defined by the [National Primary Drinking Water Regulations](https://www.epa.gov/ground-water-and-drinking-water/national-primary-drinking-water-regulations))